Introduction

 When the prophet speaks in the name of the LORD, and the thing does not happen or come true, that is the thing which the LORD has not spoken.
 The prophet has spoken it presumptuously; you are not to be afraid of him.

-Alas, here in this document lies one of the first discoveries when I first believed that EGW deserves to be measured properly against Gods word.
-I’m going to continue writing about what I’ve found, and when I’m done with the process, I’ll still believe there is goodness in the Seventh day Adventist church.
+In this document, I’ve shared one of the first discoveries that led me to believe Ellen G. White deserves to be measured carefully against God’s word.
+I plan to continue writing about what I’ve found, and when this process is complete, I will still believe there is goodness in the Seventh-day Adventist church.
 I hope you will too.

-The problem I’m trying to solve is that it is unbiblical to judge others based on your own performance, your own gifts, your own role in Gods work.
-That, and maybe a lot of human intuition that is being sold as divine inspiration.
+The problem I’m addressing is that it is unbiblical to judge others based on our own performance, gifts, or role in God’s work.
+Too often, human intuition is mistaken for divine inspiration, and this can lead us astray.